 An EXPELLED or DISQUALIFIED player (Rules 21.3.2 & 21.3.3) must be substituted immediately through a legal substitution.
+If this is not possible, the team as the right to do an exceptional substitution.
 If this is not possible, the team is declared INCOMPLETE.